Quite-nice/Visualisation/Documentation/technical-manual.md

 There are some event types that every will module have, regardless of the application.
 We list them here and provide a visualisation in the GUI for them that you can reuse in every application.

-- `stateChange`: to indicate that the module's state changed.
+- `state`: to indicate that the module's state changed.
 These events should have a number as payload:
   - `0` if the module is offline
   - `1` if it is configuring (on startup for example)
   - `2` if the module is online